 Sometimes, tools may not work as expected, even if you recently bought them from the store.
-This is possible in an ecollar unit.
+This is possible in a remote dog training collar.
 If you run into this issue, don’t conclude at once that your e collar is defective.

 When your new shock collar is not working, the problem may be something other than the equipment itself.
 You may have missed something while setting up your training collar.
 More often than not, it only needs a simple trick, which you can easily pull off.

 How to Troubleshoot an E-Collar?